AmChaoSun/SEODemo/README.md

 2.More logs\
 3.GetAll() Method can be moved to places other than in EngineService, not quite fit my original design for EngineService\
 4.Authentication & Authorizatoin via JWT\
+5.Using query parameters for google and bings sometimes is not accurate, need to add some logic to make it perfect fit first 50.\
+6.More description on Swagger.\
 etc.

 Thanks for your time, feel free to contact me about what needs to be improved or added.